5 Social Media Tips For Artists To Gain More Followers

 Success On Social Media For Artists Requires Being Your Authentic Self

-Successful artists know that reaching new collectors is a long game requiring time, cultivation, and effort.
-Many independent artists who don’t have the support of a studio team, marketing consultant or even a social media-savvy partner might find themselves struggling with how to keep up with maintaining a consistent, authentic, and engaging presence.
+Successful artists know that reaching new collectors is a long game— requiring time, cultivation, and effort.
+Many independent artists who don’t have the support of a studio team, marketing consultant or even a social media-savvy partner might struggle to maintain a consistent, authentic, and engaging presence.

-Of course, there are some platforms that are better than others when it comes to engaging with the arts.
-And while the best social media platforms for artists like Instagram and Pinterest might seem fairly obvious, there are others that are a bit more niche and under the radar, serving smaller but more concentrated audiences.
+Of course, some platforms are better than others when it comes to engaging with the arts.
+And while the best social media platforms for artists like Instagram and Pinterest might seem fairly obvious, others are a bit more niche and under the radar, serving smaller but more concentrated audiences.

 Why Artists Need Social Media